Pakistan Jute Mills Association: History of Jute Mills

-In 1970, jute industry was established.
-Pakistan Industrial Development Corporation (PIDC) launched the initiative to provide packaging material to government agencies for food grains storage.
-The jute industry is dependent on raw jute imports from Bangladesh.
-The jute mills are fully equipped with the spinning, weaving and finishing facilities for the production of hessian cloth and jute sacks.
-The government agencies, public sector corporations and farmers are the lead buyers of the jute products.
-Usually, jute sacks is being utilized to procure food grains [sugar, wheat etc.] for long term.
-Other major commodities which are procured in jute sacks are rice, coffee, pulses, ripe seed, cotton seed etc. The Jute Industry in Pakistan has over 30,000 of workforce and fully equipped to meet the demand of the country.
-Currently, the mills [members of the association] is exporting products globally especially to Sudan, UK, UAE, Iran, Egypt, Thailand and many other countries globally.
+In 1970, the Pakistan Industrial Development Corporation (PIDC) a program to supply government agencies with packaging materials for food grain storage.
+At the time, the jute industry relied heavily on raw jute imports from Bangladesh.
+Today, Pakistan's jute mills are fully equipped with spinning, weaving, and finishing facilities for producing hessian cloth and jute sacks.
+Key buyers of these jute products include government agencies, public sector corporations, and farmers, who primarily use jute sacks for the long-term storage of food grains such as sugar and wheat.
+Other commodities stored in jute sacks include rice, coffee, pulses, rapeseed, and cottonseed.

+The jute industry in Pakistan employs over 30,000 workers and is fully capable of meeting the country’s demand for jute products.
+Additionally, jute mills, which are members of the Pakistan Jute Mills Association, export their products to markets around the world, including Sudan, the UK, UAE, Iran, Egypt, and Thailand.